tarmann/apps/README.md

 ## Available Apps

 - **Scopa Score Tracker** – keep track of points when playing the Italian card game Scopa.
+- **Multiplication Game** – practice multiplication with a simple quiz.

 Open `index.html` in a browser to get started.